MRC-Epid-it24/intake24/docs/admin/feedback/schemes.md

 There are couple of feedback card types that can be used:

+### Character

-- `Character` – Assigns a nutrient type, which needs to be matched with nutrient type in `demographic groups` to display in feedback.
+Character card assigns a nutrient type, which needs to be matched with nutrient type in `demographic groups` to display in feedback.

 - `Content` – `Character type` selects image that displays in feedback, `Nutrient type` selects nutrient, food or energy variable

+### Nutrient group

-- `Nutrient group` - Allows grouping of nutrients (e.g. fatty acids or sugar types) & thresholds to provide aggregated intake.
+Nutrient group allows grouping of nutrients (e.g. fatty acids or sugar types) & thresholds to provide aggregated intake.

-  - `Content` allows editing of card name and ‘Tell me more’ text to be entered.
+- `Content` allows editing of card name / summary / `Tell me more` texts.

+  - `Name` - card name
+  - `Summary` - summary text displayed in card body
+  - `Description` - detailed text displayed in `Tell me more` dialog

 - `Unit` enter measure such as ‘grams’, ‘mg’ etc.
 - `Thresholds` sets lower or upper limits, with message
 - `Nutrients` groups variables together for feedback

+### Five a day

-- `Five a day` - Defines `five-a-day` feedback for fruit & vegetables.
+Five a day defines `five-a-day` feedback for fruit & vegetables.

+- `Content` allows editing of card name / summary / `Tell me more` texts.
+  - `Name` - card name
+  - `Summary` - summary text displayed in card body
+  - `Description` - detailed text displayed in `Tell me more` dialog

+### Common options

+- `Show recommendations` - tick to show recommendations for selected nutrient type

+- `Color` - preferred background color for card

 ## Demographic groups